jalik/kandybars/README.md

 </template>
 ```

-## Create a template in Javascript
+## Create a template in JavaScript

-This is not the common way, but you can create a template directly from Javascript.
+This is not the common way, but you can create a template directly from JavaScript.

 ```js
 Kandybars.create('welcome', '<p>Welcome</p>');